mozilla/ActiveData/docs/Qb_Tutorial.md

 }
 ```

-A few notes on this query: First, if there is no `select` clause when using the  `groupby` clause, it is assumed a `count` is requested.
+A few notes on this query: First, if there is no `select` clause when using `groupby`, it is assumed a `count` is requested.
 Second, the properties in the `groupby` clause will be included in the result set.
+This differs from SQL, which only shows columns found in the select clause.

 Finally, and most important:

 > The `unittest` data cube is a list of **test results** not test runs; each run has multiple results, so if we want to accurately count the number of runs we must pick a specific test result that will act as representative: Your best choice is `etl.id==0`.